randunuprabash/pos-app-front-end/Documents/DEP7/ajax/pos-app-front/README.md

 * First Clone the project `https://github.com/randunuprabash/pos-app-front-end.git`
 * Open the project with any idea
+* Move to the directory Documents/DEP7/ajax/pos-app-front/
+* Install the required node dependancy using `npm install` command
-* Strat any local server
+* Start any local server
 * Use any browser to open the UI